mackenzievvvz/learn-tdd/README.md

 Briefly explain a limitation of the tests in `tests/authorSchema.test.ts` in the space below.

+- Since author schema is testing very specific things like invalid/valid authors and sorting of authors, each of the tests will need to be updated whenever the author schema is updated itself.
+Also, since everything is mocked, we cannot see how author schema actually interacts with mongoose and that they are both synced.

 ## Part 3

 Generate the coverage report for the tests you wrote.
 How can you improve your tests using the coverage report?
 Briefly explain your process in the space below.

+- we can look at the "Uncovered Line #s" to see which lines are not covered; that is, they do not have a test case written for them.
+For example, pages/books.ts does not have coverage for lines 9-16,25-29, which correspond to the showBooks async function and the GET /books endpoint.
+We can solve this by writing tests for thos functions.